 - G3.1 The University requires students to adhere to submission deadlines for any form of assessment.
 Students should ensure they are aware of all required assessment submission deadlines.
-A penalty will be applied in relation to unauthorised late submission of work. - G3.2 Students who submit work within 7 calendar days after the published submission date without an authorised extension granted through the Mitigating Circumstances process will be awarded the minimum pass mark (see H2.2) for that element of assessment (including work graded pass/fail, where the minimum grade would be 'pass').
-All work submitted later than 7 calendar days after the published submission date without an authorised extension granted through the Mitigating Circumstances process will be awarded a mark of 0% for that element of assessment (work graded pass/fail would receive a 'fail'). - G3.3 Unauthorised late submission at resubmission will automatically be awarded a mark of 0% for that element of assessment.
+A penalty will be applied in relation to unauthorised late submission of work. - G3.2 Students who submit work within 7 calendar days after the published submission date without an authorised extension granted through the Mitigating Circumstances process may be awarded grades up to and including the minimum pass mark (see H2.2) for that element of assessment (including work graded pass/fail, where the minimum grade would be 'pass').
+All work submitted later than 7 calendar days after the published submission date without an authorised extension granted through the Mitigating Circumstances process will be awarded a mark of 0% for that element of assessment (work graded pass/fail would receive a 'fail'). - G3.3 Assessment submitted outside of the late submission window (7 calendar days) after the published deadline without an authorized extension granted through the Mitigating Circumstances process will be awarded a mark of zero.
+This work should be marked and where it achieves the pass threshold, will be considered as the re-assessment submission and capped at the minimum pass mark.
+In this instance, students will not be required to undertake reassessment.
+If the work does not achieve the pass threshold, the students will be required to undertake reassessment at the next re-assessment point.